Unapologetically Cajun. Those two words sum up what it’s like to experience Louisiana’s Cajun Bayou.

 You are still close to NOLA

-New Orleans is only about an hour away which makes the Cajun Bayou area a perfect base for affordable lodging, meals, and activities.
+New Orleans is only about an hour away.
+This makes the Cajun Bayou area a perfect base for affordable lodging, meals, and activities.

 I decided to check out Frenchmen Street one evening during my visit, thanks to a recommendation by a NOLA local.

-I spent a few hours exploring the incredible art and even found a print to take home.
+After a few hours exploring the incredible art, I even found a print to take home.
 I also listened to talented musicians on the street and also watched INCREDIBLE artists inside several local jazz clubs.

-The reasonable drive from my hotel made it easy to spend a few hours in the city and still be back that night for a great night’s sleep.
+The reasonable drive from my hotel made it easy to spend a few hours in the city.
+And I was still able to be to back that night for a great night’s sleep.

-After you experience Louisiana’s Cajun Bayou for yourself, you’ll understand why experiencing “Unapologetically Cajun” culture gives you another perspective and really enhances your visit to Louisiana even more.
+After you experience Louisiana’s Cajun Bayou for yourself, you’ll understand why experiencing “Unapologetically Cajun” culture gives you another perspective.
+It really enhances your visit to Louisiana even more.